 As part of updating the Official Plan, the City will review current Cultural Heritage Landscape (CHL) policies and create new ones.
 Through this review, we will:

-In addition, up to four neighbourhood-specific CHLs will be reviewed.
+In addition, up to five neighbourhood-specific CHLs will be reviewed.
 These areas were chosen because they reflect development periods and architectural styles that aren’t protected elsewhere in the city.
 These include:

 A cultural heritage landscape (CHL) is a place that holds special meaning because of how people have lived, worked, and shaped it over generations.